VDA5050/VDA5050/VDA5050_EN.md

 SOFT | Action can be executed in parallel with other actions.
 Vehicle shall not drive.
 HARD | Action shall not be executed in parallel with other actions.
 Vehicle shall not drive.

->Table 3 action blocking types
+>Table 3 Action blocking types

 If there are multiple actions on the same node with different blocking types, Figure 17 describes how the AGV should handle these actions.